 As parents of a college freshman, navigating our first (and possibly last) Family Weekend had its fair share of challenges.
-Working in tandem with our college freshman made the logistical planning difficult, but it was the emotional hurdles of the weekend that were unexpected.
+Working in tandem with our college student made the logistical planning difficult, but it was the emotional hurdles of the weekend that were unexpected.

 In the planning phase, I had the audacity to attempt to get my daughter’s input on numerous scheduling choices.
 Questions such as, “Should we go to the game?”
 “Which parking lot should I buy a tailgating pass for?” and, “Will you want to have dinner out both nights?” were met with annoyance.